STR-LICHENXI/Manualtracking-realtime/README.md

 Each detected hand provides 21 landmark points.
 These landmarks are used to construct dynamic geometric surfaces, while OpenCV performs affine and perspective transformations to map image textures onto the generated geometry.

+## Interactive Effects

-The current prototype includes three modes.
+The current prototype includes three modes.、

 ### 1. 2D Foldable Surface